Arkansas Lemon Law: Your Complete Legal Guide

 | Days Out of Service | 30 or more calendar days | Vehicle unavailable due to repair of one or more nonconformities |

-Important: The consumer must provide written notice to the manufacturer before the presumption applies.
-This notice gives the manufacturer a final opportunity to cure the defect.
+Notice requirement: Before the presumption applies, the consumer must provide written notice to the manufacturer by certified or registered mail.
+This notice gives the manufacturer one final opportunity to cure the defect.

 What Qualifies as a "Nonconformity"?